coderDaiyan/take-me/README.md

 ## Features

 ```
-1. User can see some vehicles which are loaded from fake data
-2. User can choose any vehicle of his choice
+1. There are some Vehicles loaded from fake data, Users can choose any vehicle of their choice.
-3. There is a authentication system so that any anonymous user can't access another user's information
+2. There is an authentication system so that any anonymous user can't access another user's information.
-4. There are 3 Types of authentication system : Email/Password, Google & Github
-5. There is a validation system so that user can't spam or something like that
+3. There is a validation system so that users can't spam or something like that.
-6. When user logins successfully they redirect to destination page and able to see available rides
+4. When user logins successfully they redirect to the destination page and can see available rides.
 ```

 ## Live Site Link